George and Mildred: The end

 The final caption of the George and Mildred film read "The End – or is it the beginning?"
 It would prove to be the former as Yootha Joyce died from portal cirrhosis of the liver due to chronic alcoholism on 24 August 1980, before the film was released.
 Friends and colleagues were unaware that Joyce had been habitually consuming half a bottle of brandy every day for over 10 years.

 In 2004, on an audio commentary on the Australian Umbrella DVD release of George and Mildred: the Complete Series 2, Brian Murphy revealed that there had been plans for a sixth series of eight episodes of the show.
 These were to have been recorded in late 1980.
 Murphy also revealed that this was due to have been the final series of George and Mildred, as he and Yootha Joyce were afraid of being typecast after playing the characters since 1973 on television and in two films.
 However, despite scripts being written, Joyce's hospitalisation and subsequent death brought a premature end to the show.
 Her funeral took place on the day the cast were due to begin rehearsals for the new series.
 Speaking of their relationship in a 2001 ITV programme, The Unforgettable Yootha Joyce, Murphy said, "Yootha I've always regarded as a very stylish lady, and very confident.
 I was rather over-awed by her at first, full of admiration for her."
 Following her death, "People said, 'You've lost a working partner' and I said, 'No, I've lost a chum'... and then I realised I've lost my working partnership as well...".

 Thames Television did consider producing a spin-off for the character of George, looking at him cope with life as a widower.
-However, this project did not materialise, with Brian Murphy briefly moving to the BBC the following year for L for Lester which was cancelled after just one series.
+However, this project did not materialise, with Brian Murphy briefly moving to the BBC the following year for L for Lester which was cancelled after one series.

-He did reunite with George and Mildred co-star Roy Kinnear and writers Johnnie Mortimer and Brian Cooke for The Incredible Mr. Tanner, a comedy produced by Thames Television.
+He did reunite with George and Mildred co-star Roy Kinnear and writers Johnnie Mortimer and Brian Cooke for The Incredible Mr Tanner, a comedy produced by Thames Television in 1981.